tetianaYer/MixDrinks-ios/README.md

 ### Work with repo

-App use the MVVM ui pattern.
-All object creates into application.
+The app uses a MVVM ui pattern.
+All objects created in the application.